Or, how I ended up wearing hurache sandals next to Silvino Cubesare Quimare.

 It’s about eating just the right amount of good, real, homemade food to nourish your cells and your soul.
 It’s about convincing your body that you are a trustworthy ally and that you can be counted on to rest it, feed it, love it and exercise it.

-When you’re body feels your love and devotion, when you give it time to off-load the junk and on-load the love that it begins the process of deep renewal and healing.
+When you’re body feels your love and devotion, when you give it time to off-load the junk and on-load the love, it will begin the process of deep renewal and healing.

 Spring Cleanse Details:

-4. The comprehensive (fifth edition) Clean Living Guide that contains all the information you need ahead of time to prepare for this particular 21-day Spring Cleanse including menus, recipes, daily practices, a Quick Start Guide and much much more.
-It will be available as a pdf to download once you pay for the course.
+2. Clean Living Guide (fifth edition).
+A comprehensive guide that contains all the information you need to prepare for this particular 21-day Spring Cleanse including menus, recipes, daily practices, a Quick Start Guide and much much more.
+It will be available as a pdf to download the week before the course starts.
 This guide is only available to cleanse participants.

 3. Online group forum to discuss, ask, collaborate, inspire and commiserate with fellow participants.